 To be a college or university student in Canada, you will also need to provide proof of proficiency in English, if you studied at an educational institution where the language of instruction was not English.
 You can have your English language skills evaluated through the Test of English as a Foreign Language (TOEFL), the International Testing Learning System (IELTS), or the Canadian Academic English Language (CAEL) test.

 Apply for jobs online

-It’s okay to be selective about the jobs that you apply for.
+It’s OK to be selective about the jobs that you apply for.
 You can choose to apply solely for jobs in Canada that you are qualified for and have the relevant education, experience, and background in.
 If you find that you are getting interviews, then you’ll know that your résumé is appealing and employers’ view your skills, background, and education as relevant.

 If you are not getting any interviews and the only email responses you get are rejections, you may need to work on your résumé.
 Even if the companies that you worked at are unfamiliar to prospective employers, you must effectively highlight your work achievements.
 What measurable goals did you achieve at your former companies?
 Promote yourself and highlight your strengths.

 If you don’t have the time, money, and resources to wait for a job offer in your field of interest, it’s also perfectly reasonable for you to apply for a temporary job.
 If you are highly educated, you may have reservations, but taking on a temporary job that doesn’t fit with your career trajectory is sometimes necessary.
 Keep in mind that any job can help you develop useful skills.